 If multiple systems are required to operate together in one location, a unique frequency can be selected to reduce potential interference between systems.
-In general, a setup (pole and table assembly) must be kept at least 10 feet away from another setup using the same frequency.
-By default the machines are programmed as followed:
+In general, a setup (pole and table assembly) must be kept at least 3 meters away from another setup using the same frequency.